Extensions of $\mathcal{KL}$ and Lyapunov Functions for Discrete-time Dynamical System Peaks Analysis: Extended Theory for Discrete-Time Systems Maximization

-Unfortunately, in practice, to prove that a pair $(\gamma,\theta)$ is a $\klgen$-$\fin$ upper bound for $(\xin,T,\varphi)$ seems to be as difficult as proving that a pair $(h,\beta)$ belongs to $\funset(\nu)$.
-We thus propose a new type of Lyapunov functions for which the conditions does not involve the whole trajectories of the analyzed dynamical system.
+Unfortunately, in practice, proving that a pair $(\gamma,\theta)$ is a $\klgen$-$\fin$ upper bound for $(\xin,T,\varphi)$ seems to be as difficult as proving that a pair $(h,\beta)$ belongs to $\funset(\nu)$.
+Thus, we propose a new type of Lyapunov function for which the conditions do not involve the entire trajectory of the analyzed dynamical system.